Sports ballroom dance. Ballroom dancing

 Jive

-Having heard the expression "ballroom dancing", many will begin to imagine girls in beautiful puffy dresses with rings, men in black tailcoats, classical music.
-This is all for the reason that the word “ball” itself is associated with royal receptions, which we read about in fairy tales in our distant childhood.
-For example, in Cinderella or Sleeping Beauty.
+Having heard the expression “ballroom dancing”, many will begin to imagine girls in beautiful fluffy dresses with rings, men in black tailcoats, classical music.
+This is all for the reason that the very word “ball” is associated with the royal receptions that we read about in fairy tales in our distant childhood.
+For example, in "Cinderella" or "Sleeping Beauty".

 • They are performed by two people.

-A bit of history
+A little history

 European program

-• Foxtrot is a "weightless" dance.
+• Foxtrot is a “weightless” dance.
 Its feature is the ease of steps.
 It is in this dance that the couple becomes one.
-He appeared in America in 1912.
+It appeared in America in 1912.
 This dance reached its peak of popularity after the end of World War II.

 Latin American program

-How is the competitive dance evaluated?
+How is competitive dance judged?

 What qualities should a dancer have?

 6. Musicality.
-All participants must have an understanding of music, like gymnasts.
+All participants must have an understanding of music, just like gymnasts.

 Ballroom dancing for children